kklemon/FlashPerceiver/README.md

 )

 # Note: FlashAttention only supports half-precision
-# We need to explicitly cast the model or alternative use torch.autocast
+# We need to explicitly cast the model or alternatively use torch.autocast
 model.to('cuda', torch.float16)

 x = torch.randn(32, seq_len, in_dim, dtype=torch.float16, device='cuda')